thomasclarke1969/documentation/atlas/android/setup-atlas.md

 ## Installation

-After following this guide, you will have the Atlas library, `layer-atlas`, imported as a module in your Android Studio project, along with the optional Atlas Messenger module, `layer-atlas-messenger`.
-Building and running Messenger will let you verify that the Layer SDK and Atlas integrations work properly.
+Create a new project in Android Studio called "MyAtlasApp".
+Make sure you specify that you are building for Phones and Tablets, and add a Blank Activity to your project.
+Now you can import the Layer SDK and Atlas into your project.

-There are two ways to import Atlas into your project:
+There are two ways to import Atlas in Android Studio:

 #### Option 1: Adding Layer Atlas with Git Submodule
-1. Add Layer's GitHub Maven repo to your root `build.gradle` (e.g. `/MyApplication/build.gradle`):
+1. Add Layer's GitHub Maven repo to your root `build.gradle` (e.g. `/MyAtlasApp/build.gradle`):

     ``` groovy
     allprojects {